Lesson Objective

 Scientific Literacy.
 Students apply principles of optics, specifically how aperture affects light intake and Depth of Field.

-Command of Evidence (Reading/Writing)Students must use technical data (focal length, $f$-number) as evidence to justify their choice of lens for a specific scenario (e.g., "I chose a 10mm lens because I needed the widest field of view").
+Command of Evidence (Reading/Writing)Students must use technical data (focal length,f-stop-number) as evidence to justify their choice of lens for a specific scenario (e.g., "I chose a 50mm lens because I wanted to use 1.8 f-stop to blur the background").

 DOK 1 (Recall): Identifying lens types (Prime vs. Zoom, EF vs. EF-S) and definitions of technical terms.